The-Balance-FFXIV/balance-static/content/jobs/melee/monk/mnk-guide.md

 ### Introduction

-Hello and welcome to Monkey, I am Perfect Balance and I am going to feed you the information you need to punch and kick at a decent level in the patch of our lord and saviour 5.58.
+Hello, and welcome to Monkey, I am Perfect Balance and I am going to feed you the information you need to punch and kick at a decent level in the patch of our lord and saviour 5.58.
 You can get in touch with me on discord at wulf#8419, or on Twitter. at [@RiddleOfFire](https://twitter.com/RiddleOfFire).
 I'm not one for lengthy introductions, so let's get to feeding.

 # Contents